tpwidman/connect-challenge/connect-challenge-service/readme.md

 18. Click on the dropdown "Contact flow / IVR"
 19. Select the newly created contact flow "VanityNumbersChallenge"
 20. Call the phone number and it should run the contact flow and new service

+### Unit tests
+To generate a coverage report for the unit tests, run `npm run coverage` inside the connect-challenge-service after installing all dependencies including dev dependencies.
+Coverage at 100% 😃